-- 1. If irregularities are discovered in connection with a test, as a result of which the Examination Board cannot guarantee the test's quality and any of its results, the Examination Board may forgo having the test checked, or declare a test result void.
-In such cases, the Examination Board must ensure that an opportunity to resit the test in the near future is offered to the affected students. - 2.
-If a student is guilty of an irregularity committed with respect to (a component of) an examination or fraud, the Examination Board may exclude the student from sitting one or more tests of the study programme for a period to be determined by the Examination Board but which will not exceed one year.
-If the test has already been assessed, the result will be declared void.
-Any act contrary to the rules laid down around testing will be considered an irregularity or fraud within the meaning of this article. - 3.
+If irregularities are discovered in connection with a test, as a result of which the Examination Board cannot guarantee the test's quality and any of its results, the Examination Board may forgo having the test checked, or declare a test result void.
+In such cases, the Examination Board must ensure that an opportunity to resit the test in the near future is offered to the affected students.

+- 2. If a student is guilty of an irregularity committed with respect to (a component of) an examination or fraud, the Examination Board may exclude the student from sitting one or more tests of the study programme for a period to be determined by the Examination Board but which will not exceed one year.
+Any act that contravenes the regulations that have been established regarding testing and assessment shall be considered fraud in the sense of this article.
+If the test has already been assessed, the result will be declared void. - 3.
 In the case of serious fraud, the Examination Board can propose to the Executive Board that the enrolment of the student involved be prematurely terminated (Section 7.12b of the WHW.) - 4.
 If the irregularity is only discovered after the examination, the Examination Board may withhold or claim back the certificate of the study programme or decide that the certificate will not be issued unless the student sits a new test or examination in the components to be determined by the Examination Board and in a fashion to be determined by the Examination Board. - 5.
 Before taking a decision, the Examination Board will hear the student and any other interested parties.
 A report will be drawn up of this hearing, of which a copy is forwarded to the student.
 The Examination Board must notify the student of its decision without delay, which notification can be given orally if required but must in any event also be issued in writing.
 Furthermore, the student is informed of his right of appeal. - 6.
 The Examination Board makes up a report of its decision and the facts it is based on.